 So, was the two hour tour worth our time?
 Did the kids appreciate it?
 Yes and yes.
 While it may seem like two hours isn’t long enough to experience the Yosemite Valley, it actually is plenty for just taking in the sights.
 Two hours of information from your Park Ranger guide is a lot to absorb, but it’s incredible to hear from those working directly with the Park all of their stories and tips.

 The kids were fine with the length, as there were enough stops to break it up and the open air makes it not feel like being in a car.
 Also, since both kids fell asleep and got small naps, well, that’s always good and made the rest of our day easier.
-I think we all felt that it was a great idea to do the Yosemite Valley tram tour during our #2TDgoparks2016 road trip.
+I think we all felt that it was a great idea to do the Yosemite Valley tram tour during our road trip, and it was especially good for a way to introduce the kids to Yosemite for their first visit.

 Do you ever go on structured walking or ride-along tours?
 What tips do you have for taking kids on them?
 Leave a comment below to share your ideas of how to incorporate fun tours into family travel.